 Weaving on the Rigid Heddle Loom

-With the loom warped, you simply lift the heddle, throw your shuttle, and use the heddle to beat in your weft.
+With the loom warped, you lift the heddle, throw your shuttle, and use the heddle to beat in your weft.
 Next, you push the heddle down, throw your shuttle, beat the weft with the heddle.
-This is plain weave.
+This method is called plain weave.

 Rigid heddle looms are the most compact of all of the looms.
 Some rigid heddle looms may be folded with warp on the loom.

 Rigid heddle looms can be found in a wide range of widths from 8”-48”.

 A table loom is like a floor loom but you use your hands to work the shaft levers instead of your feet to lift/lower the shafts with the treadles.